dekorateio/dekorate/docs/documentation/cert-manager.md

 </dependency>
 ```

 And provide the certificate configuration.
-The minimal information that the Dekorate needs is:
+The minimal information that the Dekorate needs are:
-- `secretName` : the name of the Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) resource that will include the Cert-Manager generated files.
+- `secretName`: the name of the Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) resource that will include the Cert-Manager generated files.
 - the Issuer that represents the certificate authority (CA).
 See all the supported options in [the Issuer](#issuers) section.

 For all the configuration options, please go to [the Configuration guide](https://dekorate.io/configuration-guide/#cert-manager) of the Cert-Manager.